-Langtang Valley Trek, also known as the valley of glaciers trek, is the closest Himalayan Region from Kathmandu valley, with just a few hours of drive you can easily reach the beautiful Langtang Region.
+Langtang Valley, also known as the Galley of Glaciers, is the closest Himalayan Region from Kathmandu valley, with just a few hours of drive.
 The whole valley gives a spectacular view of Mount Langtang Lirung (7246 m) and offers a view of dense forests, swift mountain streams, high grasslands and snow-capped peaks.
 Despite being so close to Kathmandu it has a very high Tibetan influence as Langtang valley lies at the south of the Tibetan Border.
-Langtang Valley trek is considered a remote yet spectacular trek taking you through the high lake of Gosainkunda, forests of rhododendrons and bamboo, majestic waterfalls and the snow-capped Himalayas.
+Langtang Valley Trek is considered a remote yet spectacular trek taking you through the high Lake of Gosainkunda, forests of Rhododendrons and bamboo, majestic waterfalls and the snow-capped Himalayas.

-This is a 10-day trek starting at Syabrubesi at a height of just 1467 m but as the trek passes by we reach to a shoring height of 3850 m, which is truly amazing.
-This trek is the perfect getaway to those trekkers who seek for solitude and peace.
+This is a 10-day trek starting at Syabrubesi at a height of just 1467m/4812ft, but as the trek passes by we reach to a shoring height of 5000 meters, which is truly amazing.
+This trek is the perfect getaway for those trekkers who seek for solitude and peace.
 This area being close to the Tibetan border lets you experience the wild Tibetan culture and their lifestyle.
-Kyangin Gompa is a very important checkpoint where you can see the marvelous art and culture of Buddhist Monasteries and various gompa.
+Kyangin Gompa is a very important checkpoint where you can see the marvelous art and culture of Buddhist Monasteries and various Gompas.
 Kyangin gives you a panoramic view of the Dorje Lakpa, Shisha Pangma, along with Langtang and Kyangin.
-This trek also gives you the opportunity to visit the Langtang National Park rich in diverse animal and bird’s species such as Musk deer, Pika, and Danphe, the national bird of Nepal.
+This trek also gives you the opportunity to visit the Langtang National Park, rich in diverse animal and bird’s species such as Musk deer, Pika, and Danphe, the national bird of Nepal.